hferrada/rmq/README.md

 	hferrada@dcc.uchile.cl, gnavarro@dcc.uchile.cl

 Description:
-	This is a RMQ compressed data structure.
+	This is an RMQ compressed data structure.
 The implementation is based on the method of Fischer and Heun [1].
 The tree representation is a light version of Range Min-Max Tree of Sadakane and Navarro [2].
-	In order to reduce the size, our rmq uses a simplified version of the Range min-max tree of Navarro and Sadakane [2], we only used the backward minimum array to store the ranges (not maximum and only for backward).
+	In order to reduce the size, our rmq uses a simplified version of the Range min-max tree of Navarro and Sadakane [2], we only used the backward minimum array to store the ranges (not maximum and only for forward).
 You can set "true" the variables "RMQRMM64::TRACE" and "RMQRMM64::RUNTEST" to see the details.
 Also we included an small example ("test.cpp") to show how to use it and included an small experiment for the time.
 This works only for 64 bits